 What Are Draft Horses?

 The Daft Horse is a breed of large horses.
-For instance, the Shire Horse, Sampson, a Draft Horse, holds the world record for the biggest horse.
-Old horse owners bred Draft Horse’s to be a working animal, doing hard tasks such as plowing and other farm labor.
-There are several breeds of Draft horses, like the Irish Draft, the Latvian, and the Breton.
+For instance one named Sampson holds the world record for the biggest horse.
+Old horse owners bred them to be a working animal, doing hard tasks such as plowing and other farm labor.
+There are several Draft breeds, like the Irish Draft, the Latvian, and the Breton.
 These breeds exhibit varying characteristics, but all share common traits of strength, patience, and a docile temperament.
 These traits originally made them indispensable to generations of pre-industrial farmers.
 However, you have probably dismissed draft horses for riding because of common misconceptions associated with these breeds.
 The following are some myths about Draft Horses and the truths behind them.

 Draft Horse Myths

 - Riders can’t mount a Draft Horse unaided on the trail.

 This is one of the biggest misconceptions about the Draft Horse.
 Common sense tells us that it is difficult to mount a tall horse on the trail.
 However, there are ways to overcome this.
 Start by training your draft horse to stand still while you mount.
 You can even train your horse to kneel, making mounting easier.

 - Draft horses are slow.